Mystics’ Elena Delle Donne expected to return Sunday after nearly two-year hiatus

 The last time Delle Donne was on the floor in a game was Oct.
 10, 2019, the night the Mystics claimed their first WNBA championship.
 That night, she capped off her second MVP season with 21 points and nine rebounds in Game 5 against the Connecticut Sun, playing with three herniated disks in her back.

-Since then, Delle Donne officially opted out of the 2020 season because of health concerns, but still would not have been ready to play because of the back issues.
-There were times when she questioned if she would play again, but there was optimism that the 31-year-old would be ready early in the 2021 season.
+Since then, Delle Donne officially opted out of the 2020 season because of health concerns but would not have been ready to play anyway because of the back issues.
+There were times when she questioned whether she would play again, but there was optimism that the 31-year-old would be ready early in the 2021 season.
 That didn’t happen.

 The hope then shifted to being available after the Olympic break, but Delle Donne didn’t travel on the road trip last week, in which the Mystics blew significant leads in three straight losses.